Meet the cast of Worzel Gummidge

 Who’s Aunt Sally?
 Una Stubbs performed the fairground doll within the 70s, however Mackenzie Criminal’s eerie model is nearer to the one in Euphan Todd’s books.
 As an alternative of his love curiosity, Aunt Sally is Worzel’s precise aunt, who has been left to rot in a museum and isn’t precisely thrilled about it.

 What else has Vicki Pepperdine been in?
-Like Mackenzie Criminal, 58-year-old Pepperdine is as completely satisfied bashing out scripts as performing them.
-With Jo Model and Joanna Scanlan, she co-wrote the award-winning hospital sitcom Getting On, through which she performed Dr Pippa Moore, a geriatric care marketing consultant whose bedside method left one thing to be desired.
-On radio, she was one half of comedy duo Hudson and Pepperdine, with Melanie Hudson, and she or he at present hosts a podcast, Pricey Joan and Jericha, together with her good friend Julia Davis, who additionally solid her in her TV comedies Tenting, Nighty Night time and Sall4Ever.
-Vicki performed Princess Anne in Channel four comedy The Windsors, whereas latest movie roles embody Goodbye Christopher Robin and Johnny English Strikes Once more.
+Like Mackenzie Criminal, 58-year-old Pepperdine is as glad bashing out scripts as performing them.
+With Jo Model and Joanna Scanlan, she co-wrote the award-winning hospital sitcom Getting On, during which she performed Dr Pippa Moore, a geriatric care guide whose bedside method left one thing to be desired.
+On radio, she was one half of comedy duo Hudson and Pepperdine, with Melanie Hudson, and he or she at present hosts a podcast, Pricey Joan and Jericha, along with her good friend Julia Davis, who additionally forged her in her TV comedies Tenting, Nighty Evening and Sall4Ever.
+Vicki performed Princess Anne in Channel four comedy The Windsors, whereas current movie roles embrace Goodbye Christopher Robin and Johnny English Strikes Once more.

 Zoë Wanamaker performs Girl Bloomsbury Barton